 Unfortunately, we don’t know what that source is, so we’re unable to verify the claims.

 We have never fed mushrooms to our own parrot, and we do not plan to start now either.
 As usual, our advice is to err on the side of caution and to simply avoid feeding your parrot mushrooms altogether.

 As part of the peach family of fruit, the pips of nectarines can also release cyanide when opened.

 Onion, in any form, is toxic to birds.
 Whether the onion is raw, cooked or dried, the toxic ingredient remains present.

 An African grey parrot of average weight can be poisoned by consuming as little as 2 to 3 grams of onion.

-It’s not difficult for a parrot to open the pip.
-For that reason you should always remove it before offering the fruit to your pet bird.
+It’s not too difficult for a parrot the size of an African grey to open the pip.
+For that reason, always remove the pip before offering the fruit to your pet bird.

-The lowest concentration is found in the tuber, at levels safe enough for your parrot to eat when the tuber is cooked.
+The lowest concentration is found in the tuber, the potato itself.
+The levels are safe enough for your parrot when the tuber is cooked.

-The stalks of the plant are a common and safe food source, however.
+The stalks of the plant are a safe and common food source, however.